-Rule of Three reviewed
+Rule of Three marketing defined

 To revisit an October 2003 article we wrote for SEMA News, market share is the result of a complex combination of market dynamics, strategy, products and consumer demand, among other things.